Learning When to Translate for Streaming Speech: Proposed Method:

-Hence, we revise the drawbacks in the previous work that used fixed-length time span as the source ``token'' for the wait K policy.
 We propose our new decoding policy in Algorithm~\ref{Alg:policy}.
-During the online ST translation, the model shall decide whether to read new audio frames or translate a new word at any time, called READ/WRITE decision.
+The new policy utilizes wait-$k$ to decide when to write new translation tokens and adaptive decisions to decide how long the input is regarded as a unit.
+Specifically, during the online ST translation, the model shall decide whether to read new audio frames or translate a new word at any time, called the READ/WRITE decision.
 We denote $\hat{\xx}$ as the audio sub-sequence that the model has READ from the source and $\hat{\yy}$ as the sentence prefix that has been already generated.
-We modify the wait K policy for \method, where it makes the READ/WRITE decision according to the length difference between the CIF integrated embedding $\bm |l_u| $ and the generated sentence $| \hat{\yy} |$.
-When the integrated embedding $\bm |l_u| $ is $K$ word behind the generated $| \hat{\yy} |$, the \method generates a new token (line~\ref{op:WRITE}) and updates decoder recursively, otherwise the model waits and reads the audio streaming(line~\ref{op:READ}), and updates the encoder states.
+The wait-$k$ policy makes the READ/WRITE decision according to the length difference between the MSM integrated state $\bm |\bm l_u| $ and the generated sentence $| \hat{\yy} |$.
+When the integrated state $\bm |\bm l_u| $ is $K$ word behind the generated $| \hat{\yy} |$, the \method generates a new token (line~\ref{op:WRITE}) and updates decoder states recursively, otherwise, the model waits and reads the audio streaming (line~\ref{op:READ}), and updates the encoder states.

+\textbf{Train-full Test-k} Streaming translation needs to predict the output based on part of the input.
+If the \textit{train-full test-k} paradigm is applied, the streaming performance will decrease a lot due to the mismatch between training and inferring.
+The previous streaming work generally uses a prefix-to-prefix training framework~\cite{ma2019stacl}, implemented by a unidirectional encoder and decoder, and equipped with the waik-$k$ policy.
+In \method, the learned monotonic segmentation module allows our model to have streaming decoding capability without performance drop.